OPMDG/opm-doc/probes/check_pgactivity.rst

  values are passed, check_pgactivity will choose the largest (bloat size) value.

  This service supports both \ ``--dbexclude``\  and \ ``--dbinclude``\  parameters.
+ The 'postgres' database and templates are always excluded.

- It also supports a \ ``--exclude REGEX``\  parameter to exclude relations matching the given regular expression.
+ It also supports a \ ``--exclude REGEX``\  parameter to exclude relations matching a regular expression.
 The regular expression applies to "database.schema_name.relation_name".
-This allows you to filter either on a relation name for all schemas and databases, filter on a qualified named relation (schema + relation) for all databases or filter on a qualified named relation in only one database.
+This enables you to filter either on a relation name for all schemas and databases, on a qualified named relation (schema + relation) for all databases or on a qualified named relation in only one database.

  You can use multiple \ ``--exclude REGEX``\  parameters.